JAlfredG/StoreTrackerSystem/README.md

 # StoreTrackerSystem

-The store tracker system aims to give aid to small business orders such as sari-sari store vendors, bakery, school supplies, etc. when it comes to inventory, earnings tracker, and daily store report.
+The store tracker system aims to give aid to small business owners such as sari-sari store vendors, bakery, school supplies, etc. when it comes to inventory, earnings tracker, and daily store report.

 Functionalities:
 1. View inventory